La Dotta, La Grassa e La Rossa

 “La Dotta” honors the University of Bologna, the oldest university in the Western world.
 “La Grassa” refers to Bologna's renowned cuisine, some of the best Italian food in the world.
 And “la Rossa” for the stunning red buildings and rooftops made of clay.

 Bologna lies in between two of Italy's most visited cities, Venice and Florence, and roughly an hour from each by train.
 And yet it remains relatively unknown by tourists on their quest to see Italy's most iconic landmarks, all in 10 days.
 This is precisely the reason you should go!
-Our first trip to Bologna last year was during the high-season month of September (May is the other heavy travel month) and I was struck by how uncrowded if felt.
+Our first time to Bologna in 2016 was during the high-season month of September (May is the other heavy travel month) and I was struck by how uncrowded if felt.
 Sure I saw tourists, but the locals intermingled with us so seamlessly we never really noticed, which gave Bologna a very local, authentic feel.

 The easiest way to get around Bologna is on foot, and it's such a pleasure to do.
 Over 24 miles of covered medieval porticos - beautiful architectural structures worthy of seeing on their own - line the streets around the Centro Storico (historic center) and invite casual strolling amidst the Bolognese people on their way to work or enjoying an afternoon cappuccino or gelato.
 Walking is a great way to see the city.
 We felt very safe and secure walking with our camera equipment out in the open, window browsing and sightseeing.
 If you need a break from walking, Bologna also has a convenient bus you can hop on to get around.
 Purchase a Citypass at the Infopoint in Piazza Maggiore that’ll give you multiple trips around town.
 Bikes and Vespas also look fun, though as a tourist, I'd recommend staying out of direct traffic on your first trip.